We note the UK Government’s announcement on Monday 4 January with regards to the new national COVID-19 restrictions and lockdown.

 Community Football Centre and 3G Pitch

-For any enquiries about using our facility, contact Rob Smith, our Head of Commercial and Operations (and COVID Officer).
+In line with the announcement of the national lockdown from 4th January 2021 our facility will be closed until further notice.
+For any enquiries about future bookings, please contact Rob Smith, our Head of Commercial and Operations (and COVID Officer).

 The FA Charter Standard - Annual Health Checks and Interim Criteria